ThomasVitale/llm-apps-java-spring-ai/patterns/memory/memory-spring-security/README.md

-# Memory with JDBC
+# Memory with Spring Security

-Using chat memory stored in a JDBC database with LLMs via Ollama.
+Using chat memory with LLMs via Ollama.
+Conversations are tracked by user ID and are secured with Spring Security.

 ## Ollama